Conflict of Heroes: Awakening the Bear!: Victory conditions

 The player with the most victory points wins.
 In every scenario, both players score a victory point for eliminating an enemy unit.
 Each scenario also has various goals that will earn victory points.

 Publication history

 Conflict of Heroes: Awakening the Bear! was designed by Uwe Eickert, with cover art by Steve Paschal, and was published by Academy Games in 2008, the first in a series of wargames published in the Conflict of Heroes series.
 A German-language edition, Angriff!
 Teil 1: Ostfront, 1941/42, was published the same year by Phalanx Games Deutschland.

 A second edition titled Conflict of Heroes: Awakening the Bear! – Operation Barbarossa 1941 was published in 2012, with a French edition (published by Devir), a German edition (published by Schwerkraft-Verlag) and a Spanish edition (published by ASYNCRON games).

+A video game adaptation was released in 2012.

 A third edition titled Conflict of Heroes: Awakening the Bear – Operation Barbarossa 1941 was published in 2019.
 A Russian edition, Conflict of Heroes: Пробуждение Медведя was published by GaGa Games in 2022.